nadav96/rocketsam/readme.md

 ![common result](./img/commonresult.png)

-This is not limited to python files only, you can place any files and reference them in the same way.
+This is not limited to python/node files only, you can place any files and reference them in the same way.

 ## License